huaminghuangtw/Brain-Food/README.md

 </a>
 </p>

+## Support

+You can view this project at [huami.ng/bookmark](https://huami.ng/bookmark).
+If you find this project valuable, please consider supporting my work by [buying me a coffee](https://buymeacoffee.com/huaming.huang).

 ## Contribution

 Contributions are welcome!
 Please [open an issue](https://github.com/huaminghuangtw/Brain-Food/issues/new) or [submit a pull request](https://github.com/huaminghuangtw/Brain-Food/compare).

-[^1]: For read-it-later essays, I simply [exported the reading list items in Safari](https://shortcutomation.com/gallery/brain-food/export-safari-reading-list/).
+[^1]: For essays, I simply [exported the reading list items from Safari](https://shortcutomation.com/gallery/brain-food/export-safari-reading-list/).
 No API calls here.